 Meanwhile, it’s an incredibly advantageous time to be a homeowner, because property values are on the rise and are projected to stay that way for a while.
 Last year experienced a 4.6 percent rise in Riverside County property values, and this year is expected to bring another 3.9% increase.
 That means if you purchased a home at $374,900, your home’s value increased over $17,000 in one year, with an additional $14,621.10 expected within the next year.
 That’s almost $32,000 in two years

 With an average 2 percent increase in rent each year, it could be an incredibly lucrative opportunity for homeowners looking for additional income.

 Large investors don’t necessarily make the best landlords, either; they’re often criticized for poor maintenance and lack of communication.
 This creates a great opportunity for homeowners who can easily manage a few occupants, either on their own or with the help of professional service, like Onerent’s technology-enabled rental services.

 Rent vs. Sell: Final Thoughts

 It just doesn’t make sense for homeowners to sell in today’s market.
 As a landlord, you have the opportunity to benefit from additional income each month, all while your property increases in value in the meantime.
-With professional rental property management services like Onerent to take the work out of renting your home, you can sit back and relax while earning additional income!
+With professional rental property management services in Riverside county like Onerent to take the work out of renting your home, you can sit back and relax while earning additional income!
 It really can be that easy, and we’re here to help.